blakedietz/blakedietz.me/content/posts/elegant-ui-amazing-marvin/index.md

 ### Fewer number of steps

 The typical task list will have one or two points in the UI to add a new task.
-This will typically be a top level button outside the task list as well as a ghost row inlined in the task list.
+This will commonly be a top level button outside the task list as well as a ghost row inlined in the task list.
 With both of these UI elements you must first click the element, type your text and then drag the element into the order that you want it to be in.

 Typical task list UX